projectara/greybus-spec/source/special/control.rst

 The Interface shall still continue to respond to incoming Control Requests when waiting for the UniPort-M Hibernate.

-Greybus Control Interface Deactivate Response
+Greybus Control Interface Deactivate Prepare Response
-"""""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""

-Table :num:`table-control-intf-deactivate-response` defines the Greybus Control Interface Deactivate Response payload.
+Table :num:`table-control-intf-deactivate-response` defines the Greybus Control Interface Deactivate Prepare Response payload.
 The Response contains a one-byte return value indicating the result of the Operation.
 Valid return values are defined in Table :num:`table-control-intf-pm-retvals`.

 The AP shall verify both the Greybus return value and the Bundle PM status upon reception of the Response.
-Only when the Greybus Operation returns GB_OP_SUCCESS and the Interface Deactivate Response contains GB_CONTROL_INTF_PM_OK may the AP commence with powering down the Interface.
+Only when the Greybus Operation returns GB_OP_SUCCESS and the Interface Deactivate Prepare Response contains GB_CONTROL_INTF_PM_OK may the AP commence with powering down the Interface.
 Any other combination indicates an error.